Our interactive data visualizations which show the case fatality rate in each country, is updated daily.

-The case fatality rate is the number of confirmed deaths divided by the number of confirmed cases.
+The case fatality rate (CFR) is simply the number of confirmed deaths divided by the number of confirmed cases.

-This chart here plots the CFR calculated in just that way.
+This chart here plots the CFR calculated in this way.

 There is a straightforward question that most people would like answered.
 If someone is infected with COVID-19, how likely is that person to die?

 This question is simple, but surprisingly hard to answer.

 The key point is that the case fatality rate (CFR) – the most commonly discussed measure – is not the answer to the question.